 - A single family dwelling, wherever permitted as an allowable use, may be erected on any area of land in separate ownership that was in existence at the time of the passage of the original Ordinance No. 45608, passed June 4, 1923, or any subsequent amendment thereto that causes the area of land in separate ownership to contain less area than required to house one family in the district in which it is located, provided all setback, height, and parking requirements of this zoning and development code are met.
-For purposes of this section, separate ownership means any lot previously established by a recorded subdivision plat or any lot established by a recorded conveyance made prior to March 1, 1954, or made in conformance with subdivision regulations of this code, or as otherwise lawfully established.
-A single family dwelling, wherever permitted as an allowable use, may be erected on any area of land - Moving text regarding "Exceptions" from 88-820-01-A. Measurement to 88-110-06 Lot and Building Standards - Clarifying to add lot "width"
+For purposes of this section, separate ownership means any lot previously established by a recorded subdivision plat or any lot established by a recorded conveyance made prior to March 1, 1954, or made in conformance with subdivision regulations of this code, or as otherwise lawfully established. - conformance with subdivision regulations of this code, or as otherwise lawfully established.

+A single-family dwelling, wherever permitted as an allowable use, may be erected on any area of land established by an approved lot split or subdivision plat.

+- Moving text regarding "Exceptions" from 88-820-01-A. Measurement to 88-110-06 Lot and Building Standards - Clarifying to add lot "width"